Testing in FCPS

 - SOLs are the commonwealth's expectations for student learning and achievement.
 Please visit the Virginia Department of Education website for details.

 - End-of-Course SOL Tests at Woodson will be offered to identified seniors, transfer students, and students needing retakes in early December.
-Regular testing window occurs in May and June for all students.
+Regular testing window occurs in April and May for all students.

 - Advanced Placement Exams Schedule